nmansilla/forge-workshop/README.md

 </p>

-:tada: You've just created and installed an app in a few minutes.
+:muscle: You've just created and installed an app in a few minutes.
+:tada: And you didn't need to set up any hosting.

 ## Developer Console